ibm-cloud-docs/monitoring/monitor/troubleshoot.md

 {: tsResolve}

-## Are you observing Sysdig agent connection errors or receiving uptime alerts reporting an host is down when there are no problems?
+## Are you observing monitoring agent connection errors or receiving uptime alerts reporting an host is down when there are no problems?
 {: #troubleshoot-entry-3}

 Sysdig has identified an issue with a subset of agent versions:
-- Sysdig agent 10.3.0
+- monitoring agent 10.3.0
-- Sysdig agent 10.3.1
+- monitoring agent 10.3.1
-- Sysdig agent 10.4.0
+- monitoring agent 10.4.0
-- Sysdig agent 10.4.1
+- monitoring agent 10.4.1

 Where connectivity between your infrastructure and Sysdig’s hosted service may fail.
 For more information, see [Sysdig Release Notes](https://docs.sysdig.com/en/sysdig-agent-release-notes.html).

 If you are experiencing connectivity issues, complete the following steps:

-1. Check the version of the Sysdig agent.
+1. Check the version of the monitoring agent.

-    You can view the dashboard template **Sysdig Agent Health & Status** that is available in **Host Infrastructure** to check the version of your Sysdig agents.
+    You can view the dashboard template **monitoring agent Health & Status** that is available in **Host Infrastructure** to check the version of your monitoring agents.

-2. [Upgrade your Sysdig agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-upgrade_agent) to version 10.5 as soon as possible to ensure a reliable flow of metrics and data into our systems.
+2. [Upgrade your monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-upgrade_agent) to version 10.5 as soon as possible to ensure a reliable flow of metrics and data into our systems.

 ## Are you getting access denied when running API calls?